sankalp1999/3rdSem-Data-Structures-Lab/README.md

 Some short contests platforms : LeetCode, BinarySearch.com More CP oriented: Codeforces, AtCoder(Atcoder beginner contest), Codechef(Lunchtime, Cookoff).
 Even if you are not that much interested in CP, for practice sake try to solve like 3 probs(Hell, I can't still solve 3 questions in codeforces contest consistently)

+*DSA problems - the standard problems based on data structures and algorithms.
+The ones which are asked in coding rounds(some companies) and mostly asked in coding interviews.
+E.g Find the median of the array.

 ### Approach to CP in a nutshell
 This is the collective wisdom and information that I have understood by reading on platforms and the internet in my journey till now.
 (I am sort of advanced beginner in CP and certainly not good at it currently).
 But, you can trust the information given because i am just trying to articulate the ideas that the better programmers have conveyed (and I myself have experienced in whatever amount I have practiced. ) As you begin solving problems, these things keep getting clearer and you can [adjust](https://www.youtube.com/watch?v=82Fm1ZJ1CGQ).
 That's the case with almost every field probably. (skills in one field do help in others though)